marabesi/api-skeleton/README.md

   - Add CORS validation into your API
 - PHPDOTENV
   - Allow us to use **.env** files instead of static PHP files to store configurations
+- Annotation
+  - Uses annotation to create routes to be used in the application

 # Executables